cloudera/hue/docs/sdk/sdk.md

 URL of the view you're interested in, activating the Werkzeug debugger.
 * Django tends to restart its server whenever it notices a file changes.
 For certain things (like configuration changes), this is not sufficient.
 Restart the server whole-heartedly.
 * If you find yourself writing a lot of JavaScript, you'll want to disable the JavaScript caching that the server does.
-At startup Hue reads all your dependencies and JS files into memory to make things faster.
+At startup HUE reads all your dependencies and JS files into memory to make things faster.
 You can disable this by executing the runserver_plus command with an environment variable set.
-Desktop will be a little slower, but your JS will always represent what's on the disk.
+HUE will be a little slower, but your JS will always represent what's on the disk.
 Here's what that looks like:

-		`$ DESKTOP_DEPENDER_DEBUG=1 build/env/bin/desktop runserver_plus`
+		`$ DESKTOP_DEPENDER_DEBUG=1 build/env/bin/hue runserver_plus`

 * We highly recommend developing with the [Firebug](http://getfirebug.com) debugging plugin for Firefox.
 With it enabled, you can use a utility called [dbug](http://www.clientcide.com/docs/Core/dbug) which wraps Firebug commands.
 This allows you to leave debug statements in your code and display them on demand.
 In particular, typing in `dbug.cookie()` in Firebug will set a cookie in your browser that will turn these statements on until you type that command again to toggle them off.
 You'll see some of our own debugging statements and you can add your own.
 In the future, entering this state may also provide access to additional debugging features.